-In the 'VoIP' menu, you may configure VoIP (Voice over IP): SIP protocol configuration, FXS interface configuration, installation of codecs, numbering schedule, fax and modem data transfer mode.
+In the 'VoIP' menu, you may configure VoIP (Voice over IP): SIP protocol configuration, FXS interface configuration, installation of codecs, numbering schedule, fax and modem data transfer methods.

-2.6.3.1 'Network Settings' submenu
+2.6.3.1 'Network settings' submenu

-In the 'Network Settings' submenu, custom network settings for VoIP service are specified.
+In the 'Network settings' submenu, custom network settings for VoIP service are specified.